Press release distribution: The what, where & who of press releases

 Hey, we're not here for grammar.

-You have an exciting announcement to tell the world, but you want to distribute your PR in the best way possible.
+You have an exciting announcement to tell the world, but you want to make sure your PR lands in the best way possible.
 We get it.
-Let's discuss what to send, where to send it, and who to send it to in order to get the best coverage possible.
+So, how do you distribute a press release?
+Well, don't you worry – we're going to discuss what to send, where to send it, and who to send it to in order to get the best chance of securing some tasty coverage.
 We'll break down how to email a press release to a journalist, the do's and don'ts of submitting a press release to the media, and much more.

 - Who can I send my press release to?